 Today we celebrated our 50th day of school!
-We have learned so much in the first 50 days and we couldn’t wait to integrate our learning into to this fun day.
+We have learned so much in the first 50 days and we couldn’t wait to integrate our learning into this fun day.
+What a fun way to celebrate the 50th day.
 Check out this Easy Prep and Learning Filled 50th Day of School.

-For literacy, we do an open choice board and I can’t wait to share with you our learning options for the day!
+For the 50th Day of School Literacy, we do an open-choice board and I can’t wait to share with you our learning options for the day!
+The 50th day of the year is a ton of hands-on fun and is super engaging for PreK and Kindergarten students.

 First, I showed my class a simple PowerPoint highlighting what it was like during the 1950s.
+We talk about how things are different now and how it was different in the 1050s.
 Then we decided on things we would want and things we would not want from the 1950s.
 What a great chance to talk about our opinions and what we like!

 Then, in small groups, we used this topic to write about!
 Some students chose clothing options, like shirts, dresses, jeans, and more.
 While others chose things they could use like cars or something to play music.

-Next, students write these words down on either the want or the do not want list.
+Next, students write these words down on either their want or they do not want list.
 We are actually practicing handwriting and writing words and using word walls.
-Plus, the discussions we have with students is always so fun!
+Plus, the discussions we have with students are always so fun!

 Next, we have a simple reader to cover the 50s.
 What a fun way to talk about this time period.
 My students worked on tracking text and using pictures to help with words.